podcast

 64: Unseating Earth: Rheticus, Copernicus, and "On the Revolutions"

-Send Me A Text Message In the spring of 1539, a brilliant 25-year-old mathematician named Georg Joachim Rheticus did something that could have cost him his life: he crossed into Catholic territory where his Lutheran faith was banned, carrying precious books and a determination to meet the man he believed held the key to understanding the cosmos.
+In the spring of 1539, a brilliant 25-year-old mathematician named Georg Joachim Rheticus did something that could have cost him his life: he crossed into Catholic territory where his Lutheran faith was banned, carrying precious books and a determination to meet the man he believed held the key to understanding the cosmos.
 That man was Nicolaus Copernicus, a 66-year-old Catholic canon who had spent decades secretly developing a revolutionary theory that would change humanity's view of its place in the universe.
-Their unlikely partnership - bridging religious schisms, a four-decade age gap, and r...
+Their unlikely partnership - bridging religious schisms, a four-decade age gap, and radical new ideas - would lead to t...

 2025-02-11